CopernicaMarketingSoftware/REACT-CPP/README.md

     React::MainLoop loop;

     // install a callback that can be called by a worker thread.
-    // the returned synchronizer object is of type std::shared_ptr<Synchronizer>,
+    // the returned synchronizer object is of type std::shared_ptr<SynchronizeWatcher>,
     // and contains a thread safe object that can be accessed from other threads
     // to notify us
     auto synchronizer = loop.onSynchronize([]() {